Case Study: Investing from overseas in a hot market

 Over the next few weeks I will share a series of case studies showing how actual clients have worked with us in different ways to secure an investment property.

 When I asked our team for these stories I was a little nervous because I didn't quite know what to expect.
 I wasn't sure if our clients would be willing to share their experiences or if the case studies would have enough variety and substance to be valuable to you guys.
-After all, we cover "how we work" on our wesbite already and so many "case studies" are turn out to be not much more than thinly disguised advertisements, I wanted this to be authentic and useful.
+After all, we cover "how we work" on our website already and so many "case studies" are turn out to be not much more than thinly disguised advertisements, I wanted this to be authentic and useful.

 What came back blew me away and I'm excited to share these stories.
 It's great to stop talking about how WE do things for once and focus on how and why folks with various backgrounds, challenges and goals work with us to move forward with property.